UrbanOS-Examples/TechnicalWorkingGroup/README.md

 ### Promote Open-Source Projects

 With alignment of [Open Source](#link-to-wiki), ensure the projects are able to be forked by external individuals to contribute to the on-going projects.
-The projects should be promoted to provide resources to the community that advance their current development work and used as a resource to better the projects being hosted be SmartColumbusOS.
+The projects should be promoted to provide resources to the community that advance their current development work and used as a resource to better the projects being hosted by SmartColumbusOS.

 There are two types of projects to be promoted: